 Lancelot Link, Secret Chimp

 Hey, you know what people don’t like?
 Shows that are strictly starring chimps who “talk” via voiceover.
-Even children wouldn’t watch this kind of crap.
-But it was the 70’s and many drugs that are now illegal were openly available to people so crazy garbage like Lancelot Link, Secret Chimp was produced as a result.
+Even children wouldn’t watch that kind of crap.
+But it was the 1970’s and many drugs that are now illegal were openly available so crazy garbage like Lancelot Link, Secret Chimp was produced as a result.

 Me and the Chimp